 For businesses, implementing training to educate employees on these new measures and sharing completion percentages among the workforce will help rebuild trust among those who enter the office.
 Tracking metrics such as air quality, humidity and individuals’ temperatures will make sure the policies are working.
 Providing engaging content in a transparent manner will give occupants the confidence to return.

 Taking the lead in the new workplace

-Scialla sees incredible value in allowing workers to return to work—specifically to a work environment that is safe and promotes health.
+Scialla sees incredible value in allowing workers to return to work – specifically to a work environment that is safe and promotes health.
 While working from home can be just as productive in some cases as going into the office, it doesn’t offer the same level of collaboration as being in the same space as colleagues.
-“We lose a certain amount of innovation if our entire workforces operate from their homes,” says Scialla.
-Not to mention the challenges that employees face if they also must simultaneously take care of kids at home.
+‘We lose a certain amount of innovation if our entire workforces operate from their homes,’ says Scialla.
+Not to mention the challenges that employees face if they also need to take care of children at home.

-Organizations that take a strong stance in terms of health and safety will instill confidence in returning to the office during these uncertain times.
-Getting particular with the details paints a clear picture of what tenants, employees, and partners can expect when going back to work.
-Landlords who have a duty to provide a safe building to occupants, and tenants who have a duty to provide safe workplaces for employees can work together to achieve a sustainable return to work.
+Organisations that take a strong stance in terms of health and safety will instil confidence in returning to the office during these uncertain times.
+Delving into the details paints a clear picture of what tenants, employees and partners can expect when going back to work.
+Landlords who have a duty to provide a safe building to occupants, and tenants who have a duty to provide safe workplaces for employees, can work together to achieve a sustainable return to work.

-“This is about clarity, confidence, science, and communication,” says Scialla of the road to reopening commercial spaces.
+‘This is about clarity, confidence, science and communication,’ says Scialla about the road to reopening commercial spaces.

 Seema Bhangar, senior manager of the global indoor environmental quality program at WeWork, contributed to this article.

 Alex Shoer is the director of strategy at WeWork and former enterprise strategy head for APAC at WeWork.
-Prior to WeWork, Shoer cofounded Seeder Energy, which specializes in green building, renewable energy, and energy efficiency for commercial and industrial buildings.
+Prior to WeWork, Shoer co-founded Seeder Energy, which specialises in green building, renewable energy and energy efficiency for commercial and industrial buildings.